Setting up a Triggered Messages campaign

 - Optionally, specify start and end dates for the campaign.

-- Set Contact frequency to On if you want to limit the number of times a trigger can fire for each customerA site visitor who has made a purchase on your website. from this triggers campaignPersonalization: Describes rules for sending automated personalized emails via an Email Service Provider (ESP) that are triggered by the on-site actions of the email recipient..
+- Contact frequency appears only if you select the SendMessage ESP action.
+Set it to On if you want the campaign to limit the number of times a trigger can fire for each customerA site visitor who has made a purchase on your website. from this Triggered Messages campaignPersonalization: Describes rules for sending automated personalized emails via an Email Service Provider (ESP) that are triggered by the on-site actions of the email recipient..
+There are no limits for the AddToGroup and RemoveFromGroup ESP actions.

-If you have turned the Contact frequency on, specify the maximum number of times that the trigger can be fired for each user by this campaign per day, per week, or per month.
+If you turn on the Contact frequency, specify the maximum number of times that the trigger can be fired for each user by this campaign per day, per week, or per month.

 - Select the type of trigger this campaign should use.
 See Daily triggers for information.